PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-13 17:05:56
+Last updated: 2024-04-13 17:06:30
-Random Quote: I hate kids.
-They don't drink, they haven't travelled... - Nicky Nichols
+Random Quote: In my head, it's like If I can conquer men, then I can conquer femininity. - Jules Vaughn